Polar actions on Damek-Ricci spaces: Polar actions

 \begin{theorem} Let $S$ be a Damek-Ricci space with Lie algebra~$\g{s} = \g{a} \oplus \g{v} \oplus \g{z}$, where $\g{v}\neq0$.
 Assume $\Sigma$ is a connected totally geodesic proper subgroup of~$S$ such that $T_e\Sigma = \g{a} \oplus \g{v}' \oplus \g{z}'$, where $\g{v}' \subseteq \g{v}$, $\g{z}' \subseteq \g{z}$.
 Then there exists a closed connected subgroup~$H \subseteq S$ which acts polarly on~$S$ by left translations such that $\Sigma$~is a section if and only if $\g{z}'=0$ and $J_{\g{z}}\g{v}' \perp \g{v}'$. \end{theorem}

 \begin{proof} Assume $\Sigma$ is as described in the hypothesis of the theorem and that there is a closed connected subgroup~$H \subseteq S$ acting polarly on~$S$ by left translations such that $\Sigma$~is a section.
-Since the orbits of the $H$-action are right cosets of elements in~$S$, it follows that they are all of the same dimension, in particular, it follows that $\dim(H) + \dim(\Sigma) = \dim(S)$.
+Since the orbits of the $H$-action are right cosets of elements in~$S$, it follows that they are all of the same dimension, in particular, it follows that $\dim(H) + \dim(\Sigma) = \dim(S)$ and that all slice representations are trivial.

 Since $H$ and $\Sigma$ intersect perpendicularly in the identity element~$e$ of~$S$, it follows that $\g{h}$ is the orthogonal complement of $T_e\Sigma$.
 In particular, it is of the form $\g{h} = \g{v}'' \oplus \g{z}''$ where $\g{v}'' \subset \g{v}$, $\g{z}'' \subseteq \g{z}$.